 - Try leg lifts, marching in position, and arm circles, utilizing canned goods or small weights.

 - Go up and down stairs.

 These resources provide additional helpful tips specific to COPD considerations during the COVID-19 pandemic:

 - Living with COPD

-For knowledgeable in-home care for people who have COPD or other chronic conditions, get in touch with Endeavor In-Home Care, providers of exceptional caregivers in Gilbert, AZ and the surrounding areas.
+For knowledgeable in-home care for people who have COPD or other chronic conditions, get in touch with Endeavor In-Home Care, providers of exceptional home caregivers in Phoenix, AZ and the surrounding areas.
 Our staff are fully trained and experienced in providing personalized home care to make life safer and more enjoyable.
 You can reach us any time at 480-498-2324.